-The Soccer War
+The Origins of the War

 Addressing human rights in the wake of human tragedy

 The Unfinished Sentences Testimony Archive is composed of oral histories shared by 48 people who were residents of the community of Arcatao, in the department of Chalatenango, El Salvador, during the period of the Salvadoran civil war.
 More than 170 interview excerpts tell the story of the civil war from the perspective of people who experienced it first-hand.
+Interviews were conducted during November 2013 through August 2014.
 The testimonies are organized into thematic “Chapters” that focus on different aspects of the conflict in roughly chronological order.

 Due to the nature of the experiences discussed in the testimonies, users may find the contents of the archive disturbing: topics include rape, torture, death, and severe hardship.
 On the other hand, the archive also features narratives of resilience, survival, and mutual assistance in triumphing over adversity.